 The anchor of this cocktail all started when I tasted the Lustau Deluxe Cream Capataz Andres Sherry.
 I have been so addicted to Amontillado’s lately, that I decided to branch out with the line and give the Sweet Sherry a try which was a VERY PLEASANT SURPRISE.
 I guess in my mind, I assumed that having been labeled a cream sherry, it was going to be way too sweet for my palate.
 Again, I assumed…which we all know better.
 Needless to say, it reminded me SO MUCH of the Spanish vermouths I’ve been having, which if you know me, you know I love my vermouths.
 So let’s just say this was a massive win!

 With that in mind, it constructed the rest of the cocktail, because it had this element of surprise, plus a ton of nutty notes.
-I’m embarrassed to say that I still hadn’t opened up my premium Cachaca I picked up from Brazil, so I finally opened it up to figure out its tasting notes.
+I’m embarrassed to say that by this point, I still haven’t had the chance to open up my premium Cachaca I picked up from Brazil.
+Having wanted to know it’s taste profile, I finally opened it up.
 Funny enough, on the first sip, it reminded me of a Reposado Tequila.
-It’s very sharp and vegetal on the palate.
-Once the spirit opened up, the cachaca started to shine through, and I got a ton of apricots and caramel from the cask, while still offering a very bright spirit.
-It worked out since I had already debated working with a tequila for this cocktail, and this shines the best of both worlds!
+It’s very sharp and vegetal on the palate, but once the spirit opened up, the natural characteristics of the Cachaca I know and love came through.
+I got a ton of apricots and caramel from the cask, while still offering a very bright spirit.
+It worked out since I had already debated working with a tequila for this cocktail, and this brings the best of both worlds!

 Then we have the Apothecary Southern Pecan Bitters.
 This is a TRUE gem, and when it comes to bitters, this is a must on my bar.
 The reason is, I hate picking up bitter flavours I can easily incorporate, such as grapefruit or lemon.
 I can easily squeeze the real citrus juice and I’m happy, but things like Jalapeno or Nuts is a bit more difficult and time consuming to extract.
 I will admit, I first created this cocktail with a Walnut Bitter in mind, but I couldn’t find anything I really liked, and this pecan is such a winner!
 So gracias Apothecary for this beauty here!